-At December 31, 2022, the Company presented negative equity amounting to 20,255 thousand euros (2021: 15,969 thousand euros), mainly as a consequence of the negative merger reserves arising in 2019 and amounting to 17,034 thousand euros (Note 13.d), with the equity of Sonnedix España Finance 2, S.A. thus reduced to less than half the value of its share capital.
+At December 31, 2023, the Company presented negative equity amounting to 24,778 thousand euros (2022: a negative balance of 20,255 thousand euros), with the equity of Sonnedix España Finance 2, S.A. thus reduced to less than half the value of its share capital.

-For purposes of considering whether there is cause for dissolution, the participative loans recognized by the Company under non-current liabilities in the accompanying balance sheet at December 31, 2022, and granted by its sole shareholder (Sonnedix Holdco Spain, B.V.) in the amount of 20,413 thousand euros (2021: 19,713 thousand euros) (Note 14.2), are considered as part of net equity for mercantile purposes.
+For purposes of considering whether there is cause for dissolution, the participative loans recognized by the Company under non-current liabilities in the accompanying balance sheet at December 31, 2023, and granted by its sole shareholder (Sonnedix Holdco Spain, B.V.) in the amount of 24,913 thousand euros (2022: 20,413 thousand euros) (Note 14.2), are considered as part of net equity for mercantile purposes.
 Thus, the Company's position does not present grounds for dissolution.

-As said participative loan contracts which the Company held with Sonnedix Holdco Spain B.V. at 2022 and 2021 year end were prepared as per the characteristics established in article 20 of Royal Decree Law 7/1996, of June 7, on urgent tax and other measures to promote and liberalize economic activities, they are considered a part of equity for purposes of evaluating any obligations in connection with capital reduction and dissolution established in the revised text of the Spanish Corporate Enterprises Act.
+As said participative loan contracts were prepared as per the characteristics established in article 20 of Royal Decree Law 7/1996, of June 7, on urgent tax and other measures to promote and liberalize economic activities, they are considered a part of equity for purposes of evaluating any obligations in connection with capital reduction and dissolution established in the revised text of the Spanish Corporate Enterprises Act.